 The Department of Law & Criminology puts employability at the heart of the curriculum, with students gaining essential skills and knowledge for the workplace throughout their degree scheme.
 We work closely with our bespoke Careers Service which supports students to recognise their interests and maximise their potential.
 Our aim is to prepare our students for a wide range of professional careers, further study and for life in general.
-Students wishing to gain first-hand work experience can benefit from one of our credit-bearing work placement modules.
+Students wishing to gain first-hand work experience can benefit from one of our creditbearing work placement modules.

 An undergraduate degree in Criminology provides a range of career opportunities.
 Whether you would prefer to work hands-on as a practitioner in the criminal justice system or think that you would be better suited to a career in research or policy making, studying with us means that you can begin to put the fundamentals that you have learned from your degree into practice.
-Figures released in June 2018 by the Higher Education Statistics Agency (HESA) show that 97% of our full-time, first degree students were either in work or further study six months after graduating (HESA 2018).